pQraus/iiot-project-test-pqraus-vm/system-apps/cluster-administration/README.md

 - Two argo projects (`system` and `user`) to filter the apps in argo

 ## Own Repo Secret(s)
 You can set up an own secret to access the project repository on another Git-server .
-This secret can be found in `./machine-patches/initial-secrets/`.
+This secret can be found in the cluster-administation app: `machine-patches/initial-secrets/`.
 For the initial setup, you should call `iiotctl project configure-github-repo` to render the secrets into the initial machine config.
 If you configure the secret later, it must applied manually with `kubectl`.